-5.1 A telephone enquiry to Staffordshire Moorlands District Council confirmed that the site is not in a conservation area and that trees on the site are not currently the subjects of a tree preservation order.
+5.1 A telephone enquiry to Staffordshire Moorlands Council confirmed that the western part of the site, including the Hotel building, is in the Leek Conservation Area.
+Trees on and immediately adjacent to the site are not currently the subjects of a tree preservation order (see appendix 4 for further guidance).